taskschd1145/Barcode/README.md

 ## Notes

 By default, the barcode images are sized at 600x400 pixels.
 You can adjust this setting in the `main.py` file.
-### Note:If there is any infringement, please contact me by [email](mailto:taskschd@hotmail.com), and it will be dealt with in time.
+### Note:If there is any infringement, please contact me by [email](mailto:taskschd@hotmail.com)or raise an issue, and it will be dealt with in time.
-### Note:This project uses the Nerd Font for displaying text below the barcodes.